spywhere/VNWe/scripting.md

 ### VN Settings

-By passing nothing to any command, the command will returns its value and must be use as a read-only object.
+By passing nothing to any command, the command will returns its value.

 Only valid settings will be set to the game.